 Is my occupational pension affected by Brexit?

-The payment of your occupational pension is not affected by Brexit.
+Payment of your occupational pension is not affected by Brexit.

-It is important to apply for residence status
+Important to apply for residence status